 What We Do

-- Work in close collaboration with ministries of health and civil society partners to develop comprehensive, strategic, country-owned, national CIPs for family planning.
+- Work in close collaboration with national and subnational governments, ministries of health, and civil society partners to develop comprehensive, strategic, country-owned, CIPs for family planning.

-- Support ministries of health to execute their CIPs, providing the tools and capacity development for MOH family planning units to
+- Support ministries of health to execute their CIPs, providing the tools and capacity development for Ministry of Health family planning units to

-- Take the lead in refining the CIP goals and objectives
+- Take the lead in refining CIP goals and objectives

 - Set up systems to monitor indicators